NordVPN Review - UPDATED Jul. 2017

 NordVPN offers a unique security feature called double encryption.
 Logically, if your connection is encrypted twice, you will be twice as secure.
 This is something that really sets NordVPN apart from other VPN providers.

-As for the protocols, NordVPN offers all of the most widely used protocols, including those considered the best.
+As for the protocols, like we already stated in this NordVPN review, NordVPN offers all of the most widely used protocols, including those considered the best.
 So, you have OpenVPN, which is considered the most secure, PPTP, L2TP and IPSec protocols.

 Encrypted chat and secret notes are additional security features and, again, something we don’t get to see often in other VPN service providers and the same goes for Tor-over-VPN and multi-hop connections.